 • Using YouTube Analytics

-YouTube analytics can be a crucial tool; it can show a range of different statistics that can help grow your YouTube channel.
+YouTube analytics can be a crucial tool; it can show various statistics that can help grow your YouTube channel.

 Some of the key stats it shows are: